INS Aridhaman

-The submarine was quietly launched in 2021 and little has been publicly announced about its capabilities and current status.

 Description

 The boat will have one seven-blade propeller powered by a Compact Light Water Reactor (CLWR).
 It can achieve a maximum speed of 12–15 kn when on surface and 24 kn when submerged.
 The CLWR is an upgraded form of the one that powers INS Arihant.
 The CLWR has exceptionally lower acoustic signature than the previous generation making it harder to detect by enemy vessels along with longer endurance.